justinwiley/notes/structuring-machine-learning-projects.md

 - both are easy to tune, for example the steering wheel controls your direction
 - but imagine the steering wheel was instead controlled by 0.3 * angle - 0.8 * speed, controlling the car is much harder
 - so you want a control that affects one dimension only, either speed or direction, not both
-- this seems similar to the concept of [orthogonality](https://en.wikipedia.org/wiki/Orthogonality) in geometry you're tuning paremeters that are affect different axis
+- this seems similar to the concept of [orthogonality](https://en.wikipedia.org/wiki/Orthogonality) in geometry you're tuning parameters that are affect different axis

 ### Relationship to stages of ML training, and knobs